Port Pirie West

 Employment conditions in Port Pirie West face significant challenges, ranking among the bottom 10% of areas assessed nationally

-However, agriculture, forestry & fishing has limited presence at 1.2%, compared to 14.5% regionally.
-Many residents may commute elsewhere for work based on Census working population counts.
-Over the year to September 2025, labour force levels increased by 1.3%, while employment decreased by 2.6%, leading to a rise in unemployment rate of 3.3 percentage points.
-In contrast, Rest of SA saw employment rise by 0.3% and labour force grow by 2.3%, with unemployment rising by 1.9 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Port Pirie West.
-National employment is forecast to expand by 6.6% over five years and 13.7% over ten years, but growth rates vary between industry sectors.
-Applying these projections to Port Pirie West's employment mix indicates local employment should increase by 6.1% over five years and 13.4% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.
+Many residents commute elsewhere for work.
+Between September 2024 and September 2025, labour force levels increased by 1.5% but employment decreased by 2.2%, leading to a rise in unemployment rate of 3.1 percentage points.
+National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
+Applying these projections to Port Pirie West's employment mix indicates local employment should increase by 6.1% over five years and 13.4% over ten years.

 Frequently Asked Questions - Employment